 This is one of my pet peeves as a mother and if my boys knew what they’re missing, I bet they’d be mad as hell too.
 They’re still too young to let completely loose, but in my opinion, they are plenty old enough to not have me over their shoulder every second.
 And yet… here I am.
 Hovering away.
 Mainly because I feel like I have to since almost everyone else is doing it.
 Or I read some horror story about police being called on kids playing outside without an adult physically ON TOP of them.

 So I do what I can.
 I let the leash out as far as I can before someone starts hollering ‘NEGLECT’ and a lynch mob attacks me.
 But can you imagine being an elementary school kid wanting to go down the street and YOUR MOM has to go with you?
 UGH.
 These poor kids.
 Being a kid today is like ‘Go outside!
 NO screens!’
-But then we make them stay in a 10×10 yard under constant supervision like a prison yard.
+But then we make them stay in a 10×10 yard under constant supervision.
 How is THAT fair?!

 Someone is always watching